Hotels increase rates during peak travel seasons

 The opportunity cost of not adjusting prices during peak travel seasons can be considerable.
 Opting to maintain standard pricing might appeal to certain customer segments looking for budget-friendly options; however, this can also lead to missed revenue opportunities.
 Hotels may find themselves grappling with whether to prioritize immediate fiscal returns or focus on long-term customer acquisition strategies.

 On the other hand, pricing too aggressively can deter customers, pushing them toward alternative lodging options such as vacation rentals or hostels.
 This balance becomes particularly delicate with the rise of decentralized accommodation platforms offering competitive pricing and a home-away-from-home experience.
+The United Nations World Tourism Organization notes that understanding traveler behavior patterns is essential for hotels to craft effective pricing strategies.
 It’s incumbent upon hotel management to craft pricing strategies that are not just competitive, but also reflective of the unique value their services provide.

 Efficient rate management